ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 `cd Projective-Transformation-Stereo-Matching/`

-To test the application on the pre-uploaded images use the following code
+To test the application on command line, run using the below command

 `python StereoMatching.py path_to_left_image path_to_right_image path_to_gt_image`